sehnis/206_Final/README.txt

 	2. See all abbreviations
 		* State abbreviations are printed, user is reprompted for input
 2. See article information
-	1. Choose article from list of all articles
+	1 - N. Choose article from list of all articles
 		1. View the synopsys
 			* Synopsis is printed
 			1. View the full article